 Most of Elon’s Art History students choose to study abroad for a semester at one of Elon’s many affiliate programs where students either take part in a program sponsored by a U.S. organization or enroll directly in classes at a university abroad.
 Art History students have participated in Affiliate & Exchange programs in Perth, Australia; Brighton, England; Cairo, Egypt; Paris, France; Dublin, Ireland; St. Andrews, Scotland; Accra, Ghana; Osaka, Japan; and Copenhagen, Denmark.
-For more information about these programs visit the Isabella Cannon Global Education Center. **If you are considering studying abroad and want to transfer ARH credit back to Elon make an appointment to meet with Dr. Ringelberg of Dr. Gatti before you leave for the semester.
-Many Art History courses taught abroad CANNOT replace required courses for the ARH or ART major or minor.**
+For more information about these programs visit the Isabella Cannon Global Education Center. **If you are considering studying abroad and want to transfer ARH credit back to Elon, you must make an appointment to meet with Dr. Ringelberg or Dr. Gatti before you leave for the semester.
+Many Art History courses taught abroad cannot replace required courses for the ARH major or minor.**

 Art History faculty and students regularly participate in Winter Term study abroad courses.
 These courses are generally 200-level Global Studies (GBL) courses and fulfill Elon Core graduation requirements.
 The same courses do not run every semester.
 Be sure to talk with your advisor about offerings that are of interest to you.

 GBL 294/Bodies of Knowledge: Healthcare and the History of Art in Italy